-The Company utilizes MRI The Hoffman Group ("MRI"), a recruiting services company owned by the brother of William Hoffman, our Chief Executive Officer and President and member of our Board.
-The Company paid for recruiting services provided by MRI amounting to \$369,000 for the year ended December 31, 2021.
+The Company utilizes MRI The Hoffman Group ("MRI"), a recruiting services company owned by the brother of William Hoffman, our member of the Board and former Chief Executive Officer and President.
+The Company paid for recruiting services provided by MRI amounting to \$320,000 for the year ended December 31, 2022.